SindieCastro/MechaCar_Statistical_Analysis/README.md

 **What is the null hypothesis or alternative hypothesis?**

-**Null hypothesis:** If MechaCar or the competition score e a 5 star safety rating, they will score a 5 star for the frontal crash test.
+**Null hypothesis:** If MechaCar or the competition score a 5 star safety rating, they will score a 5 star for the frontal crash test.
 **Alternate hypothesis:** If MechaCar or the competition do not score a 5 star safety rating, they will not score a 5 star for the frontal crash test.

 **What statistical test would you use to test the hypothesis?
 And why?**